csharp-ml-dotnet

 var result = MLModel1.Predict(sampleData);

 It’s that simple.
-From there, you can make modifications to the code generated by ML.NET Model Builder or consume it directly in your application.
-It truly cannot be more convenient and practical.
+From there, you can make modifications to the codes generated by ML.NET Model Builder, or consume them directly in your application.
+It really couldn’t be more convenient and practical.